Shadows in the Rising Sun: On Naoya Inoue-Junto Nakatani

 Instead, it was a beginning; a confirmation that expectations needed to be calibrated to an unmatched ambition, an unparalleled talent.
 Naoya Inoue’s demolition of Fulton did more than unify the super bantamweight division—it rendered its remains irrelevant.
 Because if Fulton had nothing for “The Monster,” what 122-pound fighter did?

 Ink seals the mismatch, not blood; it should be the business of matchmakers, not fighters.
 And yet, Inoue pushed back against this maxim because his mismatches materialized most strikingly after the bell.
 They manifested not in the results, which stopped being in doubt long before people stopped doubting Inoue, but in the ease of dispatch.
-He atomized opponents, sending even the supposedly stern into crisis; ending early, brutally, or both, the Inoue mismatch retained its charm in having to be proven.
+He atomized opponents, sending even the stern into crisis.
+Ending early, brutally, or both, the Inoue mismatch retained its charm in having to be proven.
 Was he expected to win the WBSS bantamweight tournament?
 Yes, but the manner of victory augmented his path to the championship.
 The twelve rounds Nonito Donaire demanded of him in the finale only further ratified Inoue’s absurd precocity.
-Their rematch two and a half years later, a mismatch sealed in ink, served as confirmation—however superfluous, however undesired—that Inoue’s celestial ascension at least kept pace with Donaire’s decline.
+Their rematch two and a half years later, a mismatch sealed in ink, served as confirmation—however superfluous, however undesired—that Inoue’s celestial ascension outpaced Donaire’s decline.

 Heading into Sunday, and Inoue’s return to the US, where he would face Ramon Cardenas from the T-Mobile Arena in Las Vegas, had expectations changed?